Companies can manage their climate impact through the materials they use.

 The Preferred Fiber and Materials Matrix

-The Preferred Fiber and Material Matrix is our interactive tool to guide sourcing decisions.
+The Preferred Fiber and Materials Matrix is our interactive tool to guide sourcing decisions.
 It shares impact data and guidance on over 65 of the most common materials, programs, and initiatives.